ckwame-jpg/fantasy-tool/README.md

 # W fantasy

-A full‑stack fantasy football toolkit with a Next.js frontend and FastAPI backend.
+A full‑stack fantasy football toolkit confidently featured on my portfolio, built with a Next.js frontend and FastAPI backend.
 It includes a Draftboard, Players explorer with sticky headers and precise column alignment, favorites with localStorage persistence, and utilities for lineup optimization, trades, and waiver wire exploration.

 Live Demo: https://fantasy-tool-4gbiq4tuq-chris-prempehs-projects.vercel.app